YounisSalma/Gem-Runner/README.md

 This is a platform game built with HTML CSS and Javascript, using P5 as the game engine.

-It features sounds, socring, lives, and three unique levels with custom sprites.
+It features sounds, scoring, lives, and three unique levels with custom sprites.

 Demo: